|

 in the decision making process. "

-This comes as the Park bids for World Heritage status in 2011.
+This came as the Park bids for World Heritage status in 2011.

-Meanwhile the West Cumbrian tourism body West Cumbria Tourism is part
+message...the West Cumbrian tourism body West Cumbria Tourism was part

 funded by Nuclear Management Partners who run Sellafield.